About the Program

 - What are the impacts to the health of the public that uses the water from the aquifer in various ways (e.g. drinking water, bathing, recreation)?

-Pulling together faculty mentors from Geology, Microbiology, Hydrology, Geochemistry, Public Health, Civil and Environmental Engineering and other disciplines, this REU will assemble a team of students from a wide variety of backgrounds and disciplines to work to address these important issues facing the residents and visitors to the Yucatán Peninsula.
+Students from a wide variety of backgrounds and disciplines will be mentored by faculty from Geology, Microbiology, Hydrology, Geochemistry, Public Health, Civil and Environmental Engineering, and other disciplines to address these important issues facing the residents and visitors in the Yucatán Peninsula.

 Exploring the Culture

-Following arrival in Mexico, participants will spend a few days exploring the history and culture of the area, including visits to colonial era churches and Mayan archaeological sites to emphasize the value of the relationship between science and the environment, history, and culture of the people and their region.
-Following this introduction to the area, activities will focus on daily field sampling and measurements and laboratory analyses at Centro de Investigación Científica de Yucatán (CICY).
-This is an exciting time of the project as students work to implement their research plans, overcome challenges, and work together to reach their goals.
-One aspect of this REU is to have students from the United States working closely with scientists from Mexico.
-During the time in Mexico, these relationships will be strengthened through close and regular contact.
+While in Mexico, participants will spend a few days exploring the history and culture of the area, including visits to colonial era churches and Mayan archaeological sites, to emphasize the value of the relationship between science and the environment, history, and culture of the people and their region.